SteveMcKeon/SteveMcKeon.github.io/_posts/2022-05-30-NorthSec-5-The Legend of Shiitakoin Early Access.md

 ![Initial Screen](../assets/img/N64/N64_1.png){: .mx-auto.d-block :}

-By exploring the options, I found the key mapping from keyboard to an N64 controller, so I would know hot to control my potential character or otherwise play the game.
+By exploring the options, I found the key mapping from keyboard to an N64 controller, so I would know how to control my potential character or otherwise play the game.

 ![Controls](../assets/img/N64/N64_2.png){: .mx-auto.d-block :}